REMOTE WA INDIGENOUS COMMUNITY CLOSURE RALLY

 Addendum, September 2018: Now back-bencher, Tony Abbott accepted the position of Special Envoy for Indigenous Affairs, suggested by the Liberal Party's current leader and Australia's current Prime Minister, Scott Morrison.

 Addendum, May 2019: Tony Abbott lost his seat in the recent federal election and is no longer in government.
-Though, the Australia public will be funding his lifestyle choices through the excellent superannuation scheme provided to all former members.

 After photographing this rally, I realised that I didn’t have a real, visceral sense of just how much “country” means to the First People, just how much a part of who they are it is.
 It was disappointing to see mainstream media not go out and try to related as best as possible what it was that Abbott was trying to stop funding.